chadhietala/rfcs-1/text/0000-router-helpers.md

 ### Anchor Tags

 We currently do not have a good solution for transitioning solely based on HTML anchors defined in the templating layer.
 For instance let say you are using [Ember Intl](https://github.com/ember-intl/ember-intl) to do internationalization for your application.
 Ember Intl uses the [ICU message format](http://userguide.icu-project.org/formatparse/messages) for the actual translation strings and supports having HTML within the string.
 Now lets say you want to put a link in a translation string and have it work like `{{link-to}}` works.
 In that case you either have role your own solution or use something like [Ember-href-to](https://github.com/intercom/ember-href-to).
-API's like `RouterService#transitionTo` can transition an application using relative URLs and we have an oppurtunity to leverage this functionality to support this use case.
+Another example where this would be useful is that links within markdown produced by addons like [Ember-CLI-Showdown](https://github.com/gcollazo/ember-cli-showdown) would just work.
+API's like `RouterService#transitionTo` can transition an application using relative URLs and we have an opportunity to leverage this functionality to support this use case.

 ### Extensibility Of `{{link-to}}`

-In 2.11 we moved `LinkComponent` from `private` to `public` largely because there was no other way to modify the behavior of `{{link-to}}` and it had effecively become de-facto public API.
+In 2.11 we moved `LinkComponent` from `private` to `public` largely because there was no other way to modify the behavior of `{{link-to}}` and it had effectively become de-facto public API.
 That being said, it is less than desirable to `reopen` or `extend` framework objects to gain access to the functionality to create some application specific primitive.
 For example [Ember Bootsrap](https://github.com/kaliber5/ember-bootstrap/) extends the [`LinkComponent`](https://github.com/kaliber5/ember-bootstrap/blob/master/addon/components/base/bs-dropdown/menu/link-to.js) and then layers more functionality on top of it.
 Addons would be better served if they had access to more primitive functionality.

 ### CSS Class Magic

-`{{link-to}}` adds some convient, yet not obvious, classes to the element.
+`{{link-to}}` adds some convienent, yet not obvious, classes to the element.
 These classes are:

 - `active`: applied to any `{{link-to}}` that is on the "active" path
 - `disabled`: applied depending on the evaluation of `disabled=someBool`